-In general, the 2011/12 year proved to be another particularly challenging one but the financial results presented in this report reflect an overall satisfactory position for the Joint Committee.
+In general, the 2012/13 year proved to be another particularly challenging one but the financial results presented in this report reflect an overall satisfactory position for the Joint Committee.

-Once again the cash position remained strong throughout the year with a substantial volume of financial transactions involved in the successful management of our cashflow.
-The level of reserves at the end of the year have been reduced to what is regarded as a minimum amount to cover contingency and other one off situations without having to request additional sums from Participant Councils to meet the obvious financial challenges ahead in the sector.
+Once again the cash position remained strong throughout the year with a substantial volume of financial transactions involved in the successful management of ther cashflow.
+The level of General Reserves at the end of the year has been reduced to slightly below the minimum level approved by the Joint Committee but the position does not materially impact on the ability of arc21 to deal with contingency and other one off situations without having to request additional sums from Participant Councils.

-Other funds, owed to Participant Councils from the adjustment to the General Reserves at 31 March 2012, remain available in the short term to provide valuable cashflow support.
+Other funds, owed to Participant Councils, remain available in the short term to provide valuable cashflow support.